bullhorn/rest-api-docs/source/includes/entityref/_statetaxform.md

 # StateTaxForm

-This entity represents a tax form that is added to a candidate at the state level.
+Represents a tax form that is added to a candidate at the state level.

-This will only be used in the user interface if the corporation setting "novoTaxInfoTab" is enabled
+The StateTaxForm entity is only available in the user interface if the novoTaxInfoTab corporation setting is enabled.